-Underrated cities in Europe we love include smaller second cities, from Antalya and Antwerp to Vicenza and Zagreb.
-Second cities are smaller than less-visited than Paris, London, Madrid, Barcelona, Rome, Amsterdam etc, yet still sizeable and sophisticated enough to offer great eating and drinking, and history, art and culture.
-This is our A to Z guide of the under-appreciated, undervalued and underrated cities in Europe worth your time.
+Underrated cities in Europe include smaller second cities, from Antalya and Antwerp to Vicenza and Zagreb.
+Second cities are less-visited than over-touristed cities such as Barcelona, Venice, Paris, and Amsterdam, and more welcoming of visitors.
+Yet they’re still sizeable and sophisticated enough to offer great eating and drinking, history, art and culture.
+This is our A to Z guide of Europe’s underrated cities worth your time, if you’re committed to travelling more responsibly and sustainably.

-I began recalling all the other relatively off-the-radar underrated cities in Europe that we’ve enjoyed over the years that don’t get covered much and so probably don’t get the visitors they could.
-My mental list went way beyond ten so I scribbled down a list that conveniently came close to 26.
-As I like organising structures, this is my A-Z of underrated cities in Europe we love that you should try to include on your next European itinerary.
+There are many other relatively off-the-beaten-track, underrated cities in Europe that we’ve enjoyed over the years that don’t get covered much by travel media and don’t get the visitors they could.
+I began to write them down and my list came conveniently close to 26.
+As I like organising structures, this is my A-Z of underrated cities in Europe we love that you should try to include on your Europe itineraries.

-Underrated Cities in Europe That We Love – An A to Z Guide of Europe’s Second Cities
+Underrated Cities in Europe We Love – An A-Z Guide of Europe’s Second Cities to Visit

 Antalya